actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Dan Cahill - Oppose\
+**Rep. Dan Cahill - Oppose**

 Rep. Cahill posited that making committee votes public would pose an undue burden on staffers, arguing:

-Our committee staff — I've learned this as the new chair of Human Resources — our staff are working tirelessly, especially as a result of COVID-19.
-To have them take on additional duties to get down to a granular level of information, to provide that would be unfair to our staff.
+> "Our committee staff — I've learned this as the new chair of Human Resources — our staff are working tirelessly, especially as a result of COVID-19.
+To have them take on additional duties to get down to a granular level of information, to provide that would be unfair to our staff."